w3resource

 Introduction

-The UPDATE command is used to change the existing values to one or more columns of existing rows in a table.
-This command can update more than one rows at a time, but all of the rows must be part of the same table.
+The UPDATE command in SQLite is used to modify the existing values of one or more columns in a table's existing rows.
+This command can update multiple rows simultaneously, but all the rows must belong to the same table.
+This is useful for making bulk changes to data in a single operation.

 Syntax: